 Data Visualization in The Corporate World

 These graphs and charts are then usually gathered under various business dashboards.
-These dashboards enable convey the data-driven message effectively because they make the rows and columns of the gigantic amount of data an easily understandable combination charts.
+These dashboards enable convey the data-driven message effectively because they make the rows and columns of the gigantic amount of data easily understandable combination charts.
 They provide top-management with real-time snapshots of the state of their business, letting them act on time when necessary.

 To illustrate it, here is an example of a retail dashboard example, focused on customers and their behavior: orders, returns, the volume of sales, etc.